Information Processing Contacts

 - Assistant Professor: Karen Parks

-With the increased demand for and integration of technology in the work place, the demand for employees competent in manipulating text has evolved to other computer-related office positions.
-Particularly in the current job market, basic text processing skills are essential.
-Such positions include: office assistants and clerks, information and records clerks, and correspondence clerks.
-Based on recent Bureau of Labor Statistics (2008-2018) figures, job demands in these areas will grow an average of 14.4% annually and will continue to exceed the number of available and trained workers.
+Such positions include: health information technicians, customer or client service representatives, and customer support specialists.
+Based on Bureau of Labor Statistics (2008-2018) figures, job demands in these areas will grow an average of 11.4% annually and will continue to exceed the number of available and trained workers.

 Upon completion of this program, the student will be able to:

-- demonstrate competency in basic Windows operating system terminology and commands, file management and storage, and data input.
+- demonstrate proficiency in Windows operating system commands, programs, file and folders management, storage, and utilities.